Zggis/howler/README.md

 ## <div align="right"><a href="https://www.buymeacoffee.com/zggis" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a></div>

 ### Description
 Howler is a log file monitoring application that allows you to setup notifications for specific events in log files.
-Currently Discord and Gotify are supported notification platforms.
+Currently Discord, Gotify, and Slack are supported notification platforms.
 Unlike other log analysis tools, Howler is simple and easy to configure.

 ### Installing
 #### Unraid